odow/SDDP.jl/docs/src/index.md

 CurrentModule = Kokako
 ```

-# Kōkako.jl
+# SDDP.jl

-!!! note
+!!! warn
-    `SDDP.jl` is currently undergoing a re-write in this repository under the
-    name `Kōkako.jl`.
-Once completed, this package will be renamed back to
-    `SDDP.jl`.
+    `SDDP.jl` under went a major re-write to be compatible with JuMP v0.19 and
+    Julia v1.0.

-`Kōkako.jl` is a package for solving large multistage convex stochastic
+`SDDP.jl` is a package for solving large multistage convex stochastic
 programming problems using *stochastic dual dynamic programming*.
 In this
 manual, we're going to assume a reasonable amount of background knowledge about
 stochastic optimization, the SDDP algorithm, Julia, and JuMP.